Documentation Index

 The most lens-controlled AI video model

 PixVerse v6, released March 30, 2026, is PixVerse’s most comprehensive video generation model.
 The headline feature is its 20+ cinematic lens control system — parameters including focal length, aperture, depth of field, lens distortion, chromatic aberration, and vignetting that are typically exclusive to real camera setups.
-Combined with native audio-video generation and a multi-shot storytelling engine, v6 bridges the gap between AI generation and professional cinematography.
+Combined with a multi-shot storytelling engine, v6 bridges the gap between AI generation and professional cinematography.
 Multilingual text rendering within frames (subtitles, labels, titles) enables localized global content production without a separate post-production step.Capabilities

 20+ cinematic lens controls